About half of men older than 75 have an enlarged prostate. Here are some of the basic facts you need to know about this common condition.

 Because benign prostatic hyperplasia cannot be cured, the treatment focuses on reducing the symptoms.
 The treatment is based on how severe the symptoms are, how much they bother the patient and whether there are complications.
 The more irritating the symptoms are, the more aggressive treatment should be.

 Complications, such as ongoing inability to urinate, urinary tract infections, bladder stones, kidney damage or ongoing blood in the urine, should be treated with surgery.
 Surgery also may be needed if symptoms have not been helped with other treatments.

-If you suffer from issues relating to having an enlarged prostate, make an appointment with one of the urology specialists at Keck Medicine at USC.
+If you have issues related to an enlarged prostate, make an appointment with one of the urology specialists at Keck Medicine at USC.
 If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting urology.keckmedicine.org/patient-information/request-an-appointment.